 Historically the Shell Rock River Watershed is a shallow lake system with diverse populations of fish, waterfowl and wildlife.
-With degraded habitat becoming a concern, and more areas listed as below biodiversity significance in the MCBS, the District has ongoing efforts with identifying key PMZs to implement projects that expands habitat corridors and protects areas identified by the MCBS.
+With degraded habitat becoming a concern, and more areas listed as below biodiversity significance in the MCBS, the District has ongoing efforts with identifying key PMZs to implement projects that expand habitat corridors and protect areas identified on the MCBS.